Zello tops US app store as the walkie-talkie for hurricane volunteers

 Zello’s success may not just be down to what’s happening right now.
 The app is available for a wide number of platforms, including iOS, Android and BlackBerry, but crucially also Windows Phone 8, Windows PCs, and LMRs (Land Mobile Radio).

 It allows anywhere from two to 1,000 users to have instant, live conversations.
 Users can talk one-on-one, start a channel (like a group) or join one of thousands of existing public channels.
+This too is probably why it has taken off: like Slack, it has public channels which anyone can join.

 The app is available in more than 20 languages.
 Zello also has Zello@Work for companies needing a secure private network and looking to replace two-way radio.
 It has a web-based console and works with Windows rugged devices.
 The service is free for up to five users.

 But another startup may also benefit from this interest in Walkie-talkie apps.
 Voxer in SF was built by Tom Katis, Matt Ranney in 2007 and the company has raised $30M so far.
 More aimed at the enterprise, the original idea for Voxer came to Katis when he was deployed int he special forces in Afghanistan.